 We believe that the creation and appraisal of a high quality art collection depends on a deep understanding of the art market’s complexity, combined with an ability to identify, interpret and act on specific investment opportunities.

 Ing.
-Andrej Zaťko is a chairman of the Board of Directors and a Managing Director of Post Bank in Slovakia.
-Until 2015, he has worked at J&T Bank, initially as a Sales Director for the Czech and Slovak Republic, he also led private banking in both countries and later became a Director of the Slovak branch of the bank.
-Since 1997, he has been working in the banking and management of assets and unit trusts in Slovakia, the Czech Republic, and Switzerland.
+Andrej Zaťko is the Chairperson of the Board of Directors and CEO of Poštová banka and 365.bank.
+Until 2015, he worked at J&T Banka, initially serving as Head of Sales for the Czech Republic and Slovakia.
+In both countries, he headed Private Banking and later became the Head of the bank's Slovak branch.
+He has been active in the field of banking, asset management and mutual funds in Slovakia, the Czech Republic and Switzerland since 1997.
 He is a passionate collector and supporter of Slovak contemporary art.

 Mgr.
 Kristina Zaťko Jarošová, M.A. holds a Masters Degree in Contemporary Art Theory from London University’s Goldsmiths College.
 She also read the History of Modern and Contemporary Art and Art Business at Sotheby’s Institute of Art, London.
 Kristina further holds a Masters Degree in Marketing Communication from the Faculty of Philosophy of Comenius University, Bratislava.
 Since 2009, she has gained extensive experience including at Sotheby’s, London; Kunsthalle, Bratislava; as a producer of the documentary cycle MANIFEST and as a director of private gallery.
 In addition to her art gallery responsibilities, Kristina works as a specialist and investment adviser for contemporary art, an art critic, curator, and independent journalist.